tjhendrickson/CORTADO/docs/source/outputs.rst

 	* "rsfMRIScanName" is pulled directly from the rsfMRI data file name
 4. The CSV file will be outputted to the bound folder pointing to "/output_dir" (see :doc:`singularity`)

+With more complicated use-cases CORTADO will output differently named CSV files.
+Email Tim Hendrickson at hendr522@umn.edu with questions.